Venksaiabhishek/Email-Security-Agent/README.md

 # Email Security Agents 🚀

 This project demonstrates an **Email Security Agent system** built using the Google ADK framework.
+I updated my previous project [Phishing-Email-Detecting](https://github.com/Venksaiabhishek/Phishing-Email-Detecting) by adding a **multi-agent system** using the Google ADK framework.

+- My earlier project focused on phishing detection using ML models (`logistic_regression.joblib` + `tfidf_vectorizer.joblib`).
+- In this project, I extended that work into a **multi-agent framework** where agents run in both **sequential** and **parallel** workflows.
+- The system now handles **phishing email classification, link checking, attachment analysis, explanation, and advice generation** in a structured pipeline.

+This makes the solution more modular, scalable, and closer to how real-world email security systems work.

 ---